 Some programs may require community service credit hours or other real-world requirements.

 Earning your certification in public administration is a smart move for furthering your career goals.
 As you earn your online certificate in public administration, you’ll achieve a solid base of knowledge in public administration and public policy, and you’ll learn more about what it takes to properly implement government programs, from decision making in human services to policy making and nonprofit administration.
 Earning your online public administration certificate will allow you to speak with authority on policy implementation matters that affect the community you serve.

 Now that you understand the importance of earning your public administration certificate online, let’s take a look at the careers that will open up for you after you finish your certification and/ or your degree.

 When you’re completing your degree in public administration, it’s important that you think carefully about the type of public administration jobs you’d like to pursue.
 Public administration graduates have many options for public administration careers.
 When you’re searching for jobs with a degree in public administration, you’ll want to consider whether you’d like to work in the government, in the public/ private business sector, or for a non-profit organization.
 All of these options have public administration jobs that work well for someone who has completed their degree.
 Let’s take a look at some public administration job examples so you can get a better idea of the public administration careers that might be a good fit for you.

 Public Administration Job Examples

-Understanding potential future job titles is a key part of knowing the answer to the question, “what can I do with a bachelors in public administration?”
+Understanding potential jobs for public administration degrees is a key part of knowing the answer to the question, “what can I do with a bachelor’s in public administration?”
 Know that this is by no means an exhaustive list of public administration degree jobs.
 You’ll find that public administration job titles vary widely, and public administration careers and salaries can differ greatly from region to region, or from company to company.
 When you earn your public administration degree, you’ll have a well-rounded education that leaves you well prepared for many public administration degree jobs.